-It is difficult enough to pay bills let alone pay additional payments.
-Although difficult at first; you would be surprised at how much money and time you save with just a little bit extra per month.
-I used the Mortgage Calculator on BankRate.com (awesome site) to see exactly how much I would save depending on the additional principal payments I would make.
+It is difficult enough to pay bills, let alone pay additional payments.
+Although difficult at first, you would be surprised at how much money and time you save with just a little bit extra per month.
+I used the Mortgage Calculator on BankRate.com (excellent site) to see exactly how much I would save on my mortgage, depending on the additional principal payments I would make.

-By paying only $25 extra per month it shaves off 2 years and would save me $4,400!
+By paying only $25 extra per month, it shaves off two years and would save me $4,400!

-An additional $50 per month shortens the loan by 4 years and saves me $7,977!
+An additional $50 per month shortens the loan by four years and saves me $7,977!

 Are you ready for this one?
-By paying $100 extra per month I would shorten my loan by 7 years and save a whopping $13,439!
+By paying $100 extra per month, I would shorten my loan by seven years and save a whopping $13,439!

 Drop Private Mortgage Insurance

-Private Mortgage Insurance is an insurance for federally backed loans such as FHA Mortgages.
-FHA Loans are great for First-Time home buyers to get into a home for only 3.5% down payment rather than 20% for a Conventional Loan.
+Private Mortgage Insurance is insurance for federally backed loans such as F.H.A.
+Mortgages.
+F.H.A.
+Loans are great for First-Time home buyers to get into a home for only 3.5% down payment rather than 20% for a Conventional Loan.